 On the other hand, they don't do much to illuminate the counter spaces.
 They also don't offer focused or adjustable light, as track fixtures do.
 Since code requires lighting that you can operate by a switch when entering a room, it's never bad to have a ceiling light available for this use.

 Quick way to illuminate room when you first enter

 Counters may be left in shadow

 One answer to the quandary of kitchen ceiling lighting is to install hanging pendant light fixtures.
 Hanging pendants bring the lights down to just above head level and are often vertically adjustable.
 Hanging pendants can be fixed in place or can be inserted into track lighting tracks.

-One bit of advice regarding kitchen pendant lights: go sparingly on them.
+Go sparingly with kitchen pendant lights.
 Recessed lights can be multiplied almost endlessly because they are mounted flush with the ceiling and are not very noticeable.
-But because pendant lights are hanging down, adding more than three or four begins to make the kitchen look cluttered.
+Because pendant lights are hanging down, adding more than three or four begins to make the kitchen look cluttered.

 If your pendant lights are spaced out intelligently, they will adequately illuminate most work surfaces.
 The critical areas they can't reach are the counter spaces under wall cabinets.